playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 2. We're then defining a variable to keep track of the template reference and the view reference ([what `createEmbeddedView` returns](https://angular.io/api/core/EmbeddedViewRef)) for usage later
 3. The constructor is then assigning the template reference to the variable, and getting a reference to the view container
 4. We're then defining an input with the same name as a setter, as we did with our implementation
-   - This setter is also calling an update function, just as were with our implementaiton
+   - This setter is also calling an update function, just as were with our implementation
 5. The update view is then seeing if the `$implicit` value in the context is truthy (as we're assigning the value of the `ngIf` input to the `$implicit` key on the context)
 6. Further checks are made to see if there is a view reference already.
    - If there is not, it will proceed to make one (checking first that there is a template to create off of)